 May I submit an addendum to my application?

 Yes.
 You can electronically submit any information you think will be helpful in the evaluation process.
-For example, you may submit abstracts, published papers or articles, statements, or essays.
+For example, you may submit abstracts, published papers or articles, statements, or essays, etc.

-Typically the committee begins reviewing files in early January.
+The committee begins reviewing files in early November.

-When will I be notified of your decision?
+When will applicants be notified of the admission decision?

 When are scholarships awarded?

-Merit scholarships are awarded in March and sent separately from the admissions decision.
-All accepted candidates are considered on the basis of their applications.
-Need based scholarships require a separate application that is mailed to all admitted students.
-These scholarships are typically awarded in late spring.
-For information on average awards for merit and need based scholarships, please click here.
-There are also a number of privately funded merit based scholarships, fellowships and stipend programs available to second and third year students.
-For more information, please click here.
+In the regular admissions process, merit scholarships are awarded beginning in late January.
+NOTE: Scholarships notifications are sent separately from the admissions decision.
+All accepted candidates are considered for merit scholarships on the basis of their applications.
+Need-based scholarships require a separate application form that is made available to all admitted students.
+Need-based scholarships are typically awarded in late spring.
+For information on average awards for merit and need-based scholarships, please click here.
+There are also a number of privately-funded merit-based scholarships, fellowships and stipend programs available to second- and third-year students.

 Are you a rolling admission school?